 Before leaving for your evening flight, take a trip to Puja Mandala, a scenic complex that houses a Buddhist temple, a Hindu temple, a Catholic church, a Protestant church and an Islamic mosque in the late morning, and have an authentic Balinese lunch at Warung Babi Guling Pak Dobil Nusa Dua, or on a pirate ship at Pirates Bay Bali to satisfy your inner child.

-If you’re planning to visit Bali in October, look out for the Nusa Dua Fiesta, an annual festival of arts and culture held over a number of days on Peninsula Island, 17 minutes from Park Hotel Nusa Dua, Bali by car.
+If you’re planning to visit Bali in October, look out for the Nusa Dua Fiesta, an annual festival of arts and culture held over a number of days on Peninsula Island.

 Slated to open in 2019, Park Hotel Melaka is where to stay if you want to be in the thick of the action.
 Located in the Kota Laksamana township within the Central Melaka District, the hotel is a stone’s throw away from some of the best things Malacca has to offer, from cool eateries and cafés to quaint antique shops and bustling street markets.